 If you filed more than two cases in the same calendar year, you can only sue for $2,500 or less in subsequent cases.

-In California, cases must be filed within a certain amount of time called a statute of limitation.
-In each case, you must calculate the time limit from the date the contract was broken or the date the damage/injury/fraud occurred.
+Cases must be filed within a certain amount of time, called a statute of limitation.
+In each case, you must calculate the time limit from the date the other party broke the contract or caused damage/injury/fraud.

-What Happens if You Don’t Show Up for San Mateo County Small Claims Court?
+What happens if you don’t attend San Mateo County Small Claims Court?

-If the plaintiff doesn’t appear at the hearing and doesn’t notify the court of the reason for the absence, the court has several options.
+If the plaintiff doesn’t appear at the hearing or notify the court of the reason for the absence, the court has several options.
 The judge may:

 - Reschedule the case